-Section: Credit Requirement: Exclusions Credits Target 2 SITE ASPECTS (SA) 22+3B Sa P1 MINIMUM LANDSCAPE AREA Demonstrate appropriate planting on site equivalent to at least 20% of the site area.
-Building or sites not for residential use; or residential sites less than or equal to 1,000m .
+Section: Credit Requirement: Exclusions Credits Target 2 SITE ASPECTS (SA) 22+3B SA P1 MINIMUM LANDSCAPE AREA Demonstrate appropriate planting on site equivalent to at least 20% of the site area.
+Buildings or sites not for residential use; or residential sites less than or equal to 1,000m 2 .
 Required Sa 1 CONTAMINATED LAND 1 BONUS credit for conducting a site contamination assessment and implementing measures for rehabilitation, and/or proper preparation of sites and structures adjacent to landfill sites.
-1B SA 2 LOCAL TRANSPORT 1 credit where parking capacity must meet but not exceed minimum requirement from government and parking shall be provided for carpools or shuttle service vehicles.
-2 credits where no car parking is provided other than provisions intended for use by disabled persons and/or any shuttle service vehicles.
+1B SA 2 LOCAL TRANSPORT 1 credit where parking capacity does not exceed the minimum requirement from government and parking is provided for carpools or shuttle service vehicles.2 credits where no car parking is provided other than provisions intended for use by disabled persons and/or shuttle service vehicles.
 None.
 2 1 credit for availability of convenient pedestrian access to mainstream public transport.
-1 1 credit where at least 10 different basic services are located within 500m from the Site and pedestrian access to the services is available for the Site.
-Emergency Service Premises (e.g. fire station, power substation, etc.) 1 SA3 NEIGHBOURHOOD AMENITIES 1 credit where at least 2 different recreational facilities are located within 500m from the Site and pedestrian access to the facilities is available for the Site.
-1 1 credit where at least 2 different recreational facilities or at least 5 different basic services are located within the Site and will be made available for public use.
-1
+1 1 credit where at least 10 different basic services are located within 500m walking distance from the Site and pedestrian access to the services is available for the Site.
+1 SA3 NEIGHBOURHOOD AMENITIES 1 credit where at least 2 different recreational facilities are located within 500m walking distance from the Site and pedestrian access to the facilities is available for the Site. i iciiiscs (c.u. iiic 1 1 credit where at least 2 different recreational facilities or at least 5 different basic services are located within the Site and will be made available for public use. , 1

 Sa 4 SITE DESIGN APPRAISAL 1 credit for a site design appraisal report which demonstrates a proactive approach to achieve greater integration of site planning and design issues, and at least 50% of relevant sub-items of the Urban Design Guidelines in the Hong Kong Planning Standards and Guidelines are achieved.
-1 BONUS credit for 100% of relevant sub-items of the Urban Design Guidelines are achieved.
-1B Sa 5 ECOLOGICAL IMPACT 1 BONUS credit for meeting a value less than 30% of score obtained in Habitat Section of Nature Outlook Assessment and for meeting a value less than 20% of score obtained in Biodiversity Section of Nature Outlook, or demonstrating that appropriate design measures have been implemented to contribute positively to the ecological value of the site.
 None.
-1B SA 6 CULTURAL HERITAGE 1 credit where development does not have a negative impact on sites of cultural heritage.
-Sites or buildings without cultural 1 heritage.
-1 credit for using pervious materials for a minimum of 50% of hard landscaped areas.
-1 SA7 LANDSCAPING AND PLANTERS 1 credit for providing appropriate planting on site equivalent to at least 30% of the site area.
-2 credits for providing appropriate planting on site equivalent to at least 40% of the site area.
-2 SA8 MICROCLIMATE AROUND BUILDINGS 1 credit for demonstrating that no pedestrian areas will be subject to excessive wind velocities caused by amplification due to the site layout and/or building design.
-1 credit for providing shade on at least 50% of non-roof impervious surfaces on the site (parking, walkways, plazas) using light coloured high-albedo materials (reflectance of at least 0.3) 1 credit for providing high emissivity roofing (emissivity of at least 0.9) material or vegetation roof covering at least 50% of the total roof area.
+1 1 BONUS credit for 100% of relevant sub-items of the Urban Design Guidelines are achieved.
+1B Sa 5 ECOLOGICAL IMPACT 1 BONUS credit from SA 5 Ecological Impact can be achieved through the following: Having a site which scores less than 20% of the points in the Habitat Section of The Nature Conservation Policy - 2009 and having a site which scores less than 30% in the Biodiversity Section of The Nature Conservation Policy - 2009; or None.
+1B Demonstrating that appropriate design measures have been implemented to contribute positively to the ecological value of the site Sa 6 CULTURAL HERITAGE 1 credit where development does not have a negative impact on sites of cultural heritage.
+Sites or buildings without cultural heritage.
+1 1 credit for using pervious materials for a minimum of 50% of hard landscaped areas.
+1 SA7 LANDSCAPING AND PLANTERS credit for providing appropriate planting on site equivalent to at least 30% of the site area. credits for providing appropriate planting on site equivalent to at least 40% of the site area.
+2 1 credit for demonstrating that no pedestrian areas will be subject to excessive wind velocities caused by amplification due to the site layout design and/or building design.
+SA 8a - Sites which 1 SA8 MICROCLIMATE AROUND BUILDINGS 1 credit for providing shade on at least 50% of non-roof impervious surfaces on the site (parking, walkways, plazas) using light coloured high-albedo materials (albedo of at least 0.4). are located in urban 1 1 credit for providing roof material that meets the Solar Reflectance Index (SRI) of 78 or vegetation roof covering at least 50% of the total roof area.
 1